OSGConnect/tutorial-bwa/README.md

 ls
 ```

 to see our alignment results output files.
-We can also investigate our log, error, and output files.
+We can also investigate our log, error, and output files in their respective folders.

 To move all our alignment results files into a single directory, we can type